imankamrann/GalileoDynasimApp/README.md

 To get started with the app, simply download the latest release from our GitHub repository and follow the installation instructions in the README file.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, please check out our contributing guidelines for more information.

-## Feedback and Support

-If you have any feedback, suggestions, or issues with the app, please open a new issue on GitHub or reach out to us at support@physicslearningapp.com.
-We're here to help!

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.